 'Sonic 2': Is There a Post-Credits Scene?

-The superfast blue hedgehog's movie sequel has a dark Sega character cameo for people who stick around after the credits roll.
+The superfast blue hedgehog's movie sequel has a dark Sega character cameo for those who stick around after the credits roll.

 More in www.cnet.com